sdkbox/AdDeals-Unity-Sample/Assets/AdDeals/Document/readme.md

     ![Unity UWP capabilities setting](./uwp_capabilities.png)

-* For Unity 5.x: because Vistual Studio 2017 is required for UWP application to target aginest the lastest UWP SDK, please make sure to install the [Unity Patch Releases](https://unity3d.com/unity/qa/patch-releases) with UWP support.
+* For Unity 5.x: if you want to build UWP application, please use Unity 5.5.4p5 or later. you can download [Unity Patch Releases](https://unity3d.com/unity/qa/patch-releases).

 ### iOS build